Jazz Chisholm Player Props: Marlins vs. Braves

 Jazz Chisholm At The Plate

-- Chisholm is batting .218 with a double, a triple, four home runs and six walks.
+- Chisholm has two doubles, a triple, five home runs and seven walks while batting .245.

-- In 65.2% of his games this year (15 of 23), Chisholm has picked up at least one hit, and in four of those games (17.4%) he recorded more than one.
+- In 67.9% of his games this season (19 of 28), Chisholm has picked up at least one hit, and in six of those games (21.4%) he recorded more than one.

-- In 17.4% of his games this year, he has gone deep, and 4.3% of his trips to the dish.
+- He has gone deep in 17.9% of his games this season, and 4.3% of his plate appearances.

-- In seven games this season, Chisholm has picked up an RBI, with more than one RBI once.
+- In 10 games this year (35.7%), Chisholm has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least one run seven times this year (30.4%), including one multi-run game.
+- He has scored at least one run 10 times this year (35.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.